 Bettina is the former National Executive Director of the Republican National Hispanic Assembly.
 She managed the day-to-day operations of the nationwide membership organization, including serving as main spokesperson and coordinating national and regional events.
 During the George W. Bush administration, Bettina actively participated on the White House Bi-Partisan Council for Immigration Reform.

-She currently is on the board of Empowered Women and serves on the U.S. Senate Hispanic Task Force.
+She currently is on the board of Empowered Women, Hispanic Leadership Fund and serves on the U.S. Senate Hispanic Task Force.

 Bettina was born in Miami, Florida and has lived in over a dozen cities across the country.
 Her mother is a Cuban-born small business-owner and community activists.
 Her Mexican-born father is a retired school bus driver and formerly worked in factories in Michigan and Florida.
 She graduated from Florida International University in Political Science and a certificate in Latin American and Caribbean Studies.
-She is married to Jarrod Agen and they have a young son, Santino (aka #BabyAgen).
+She is married to Jarrod Agen and they have two young sons.

 Follow her on Twitter: @BettinaInclan